Data Processing Agreement

 For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing

-The subject matter, nature, and duration of the Processing more fully described in the Agreement, Addendum, and accompanying order forms.
+The subject matter, nature, and duration of the processing more fully described in the Agreement, the DPA, the Trust Center and executed Order Forms.

 Description of the technical and organisational security measures implemented by Joist AI as the data processor/data importer to ensure an appropriate level of security, taking into account the nature, scope, context, and purpose of the processing, and the risks for the rights and freedoms of natural persons.